 Third grade students visit the library at least once a week for a dedicated library class where they select and enjoy chapter books, work cooperatively with others to share resources and materials, and discuss information and ideas.
 Students learn to demonstrate awareness of different genres (such as graphic novels, fairy tales, poetry, folklore, myths and legends) and practice making connections within literature.
 They also learn to recognize basic story elements such as characters, settings and conflict.
 Third graders write and articulate simple citations (author and title) to indicate an information source and, with assistance, are able to list the criteria for a research assignment.
 Building upon their sense of independence, students are encouraged to identify, select and locate resource materials and information on a given topic.
 Our extensive 18,000+ volume collection serves as a valuable resource for students and faculty throughout the school year as part of our integrated curriculum model, and it also provides families with a variety of child and adolescent development resources.

 Exuberance is at the heart of every music class.
 Third graders build upon their knowledge from second grade in order to perform arrangements written in multiple parts using Orff instruments (xylophones and rhythmic instruments).
 Students also learn to play a recorder, read notes in treble clef, read and understand whole, half, quarter and eighth notes, and experience work in an ensemble.
-Being the oldest in the Lower School, the third grade leads the charge in the annual Lower School Play.
+The third grade leads the charge in the annual Lower School Play.
 Third graders also study orchestra components and create their own life-size instrument that they use to “perform” in the annual cardboard “air” orchestra.

-Third grade artists are introduced to new art forms while they continue to review and work with basic design concepts.
+Third grade artists are introduced to new art forms while they continue to review and work with the art elements and basic design concepts.
 Students experiment with simple printmaking and collage processes, learn various color blending and layering techniques, and explore different three-dimensional crafting and construction methods.
 They are encouraged to take creative risks and are reminded that there is no one solution to any problem.
 The majority of the projects that are done require our third graders to think carefully, to ask questions, to make a plan, to discuss their ideas and then to proceed.
-Students are reminded that making “great art” takes time, practice, effort and patience.
-They are encouraged to keep on, keeping on and to believe in themselves.
+Students are reminded that making “great art” takes time, practice, effort and patience and they are reminded to embrace “happy accidents.”

 Third graders engage in a variety of games and exercises in P.E. class. in order to refine and hone manipulative skills.
 An assortment of equipment including pool noodles, jump ropes, beach balls and juggling scarves are used to help students develop and improve both fine and gross motor skills, as well as the ability to play cooperatively in teams.
 A significant aspect of the third grade P.E. curriculum is to keep all children moving at all times in order to increase cardiovascular endurance.